Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Introduction

+Currently, multi-party SQSS protocols\cite{37,38,39} also grapple with the challenge of low protocol efficiency, as well as the fact that the shared keys are random rather than deterministic.
+These issues pose difficulties in meeting the practical demand for secret sharing in real-world scenarios.

+To address these issues, this work proposes a novel multi-party semi-quantum secret sharing protocol (MSQSS) based on $(n+1)$-qubit GHZ states.
+Using measure-flip and reflect operations, "classical" users can encode secret information onto quantum carriers by altering or maintaining the state of the receiving particles.
+In the proposed protocol, the transmitted multi-particle GHZ states can all contribute to the key, thereby enhancing the utilization efficiency of the transmitted particles.
+In addition to GHZ states, the protocol also requires some decoy states (i.e., $\{|0\rangle, |1\rangle, |-\rangle, |+\rangle\}$) to be randomly inserted into GHZ state particles as decoy states to ensure the security of transmitted particles.
+Security analysis shows that the protocol can withstand typical external and internal attacks.
+Furthermore, to verify the feasibility of the protocol, we also conducted circuit simulations.
+Compared to previous protocols, our protocol has advantages in terms of qubit efficiency, protocol scalability, and types of shared messages.

 The remaining organization is shown below.
 Sect.
-2 introduces the properties of GHZ states.
+2 introduces the basic settings of the protocol and properties of $(n+1)$-qubit GHZ states.
 Sect.
-3, illustrates the proposed protocol in detail.
-Then, in Sect.
+3 provides a detailed illustration of the proposed protocol.
+Subsequently, in Sect.
 4, we analyze the security of the proposed protocol.
 In Sect.
-5, we compare our protocol with previous similar studies.
-Finally, this paper concludes in Sect.
-6.
+5, we conduct circuit simulation and discussion.
+Finally, in Sect.
+6 we perform a summary of the protocol.